AZYDEVE/drive_way_sharing_project3/README.md

 ### Instructions to build:
 - clone the files to you computer
-- outside of the Frontend Folder type npm install to install all the dependencies in the package.json file
+- In the root folder, type npm install to install all the dependencies in the package.json file
-- npm install in the front-react folder
+- In the front-react folder type npm install
-- ourside of the Front-end Folder , type "run npm dev" to turn on the backend server
+- In the root, type "run npm dev" to start the backend server
-- type "yarn start" in the frontend folder to run the front end
+- type "yarn start" in the front react folder to start the front end
 - go to localhoust://3000 to see the web application.